andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

 This is a nice problem to start with.
 Let's begin to tackle it as we always do by taking our inputs and laying them out nicely ready for deployment in solutioning.

-We know that we can represent a value in an _arithmetic_ progression {% sidenote 'sn-id-whatever' 'key point, we're going back in time a bit here'%} as the product of a starting value (which we'll keep calling $a$), the difference between terms (which we'll keep calling $d$), and numbers representing the position of the terms in the progression (which we'll call $n_x, n_y$ and $n_z$).
+We know that we can represent a value in an _arithmetic_ progression {% sidenote 'sn-id-whatever' 'key point, we are going back in time a bit here'%} as the product of a starting value (which we'll keep calling $a$), the difference between terms (which we'll keep calling $d$), and numbers representing the position of the terms in the progression (which we'll call $n_x, n_y$ and $n_z$).

 What is more, if two or more terms are to be in the same progression, then they will share the values of $a$ and $d$ - the starting value and difference respectively.
 (A small aside: it's not actually this simple, progressions can have different $a$ values, but still overlap in terms of terms [sic - sorry], but this simplified view works for us here.)